-This result sheds light into the question of whether the behaviour at short distances (Hadamard criterion) has a physical foundation due to the break down of the spacetime continuum at scales around the Planck-length.
-In particular, this means that the introduction of a quantum nature (or non-commutativity) to spacetime does not violate the equivalence principle, from a quantum field theoretical perspective. \\\\ These basic deformation principles can be applied to the various achievements and insights of quantum field theory in curved spacetimes to evaluate its physical validity as being a first order approximation to a theory of quantum gravity.
-Besides introducing a quantum nature to spacetime, the deformation quantization can be considered a first order approximation since in the limit $\Theta \rightarrow 0$ we obtain the undeformed, i.e.\ regular, version of QFT in CST. \\\\ The first place to look for the physical consequences imposed by the deformation quantization are quantum energy inequalities.
+In this work, we provided a specific extension of the Rieffel deformation for all globally hyperbolic spacetimes with a certain Poisson structure.
+This novel deformation technique is a symbiosis between the Kontsevich deformation \cite{Kont} (since we define a star product for Poisson manifolds), the Rieffel product, and the Fedosov quantization (due to the condition $\nabla \pi=0$).
+It is tailored such that it can be directly applied to quantum field theories and, in particular, to the central physical object, namely, the two-point function. \\\\ In addition to the introduction of a quantum-type feature (non-commutativity) to spacetime itself (see Proposition \ref{prop:ncspacetime}), we proved that if a state fulfills the microlocal spectral condition, i.e.\ has a certain sensible singularity structure, then its deformed counterpart will fulfill the $\mu$SC as well.
+Thus, by the Radzikowksi theorem we conclude that the deformed quasi-free states are Hadamard. \\\\ This result sheds light into the question of whether the behavior at short distances (Hadamard criterion) has a physical foundation due to the break down of the spacetime continuum at scales around the Planck length.
+In particular, this means that the introduction of a quantum nature (or non-commutativity) to spacetime does not violate the equivalence principle, from a quantum field theoretical perspective. \\\\ These basic deformation principles can be applied to the various achievements and insights of quantum field theory in curved spacetimes to evaluate its physical validity as being a first-order approximation to a theory of quantum gravity.
+In addition to introducing a quantum nature to spacetime, the deformation quantization can be considered a first-order approximation since in the limit $\Theta \rightarrow 0$ we obtain the undeformed, i.e.\ regular, version of QFT in CST. \\\\ The first place to look for the physical consequences imposed by the deformation quantization are quantum energy inequalities.